“In every walk with Nature, one receives far more than one seeks.” - John Muir

 Jaymi's passion for canids, for conservation work, and for storytelling is rolled into her ongoing project of documenting the natural history of urban and suburban coyotes, to better understand the role of this important predator in a healthy ecosystem and promote peaceful coexistence with this clever, adaptable and beautiful species.

 Jaymi is the Co-Chair of the Environmental Committee of the North American Nature Photography Association (NANPA), and is an Affiliate with the International League of Conservation Photographers (iLCP).
 She is also a member of HeARTs Speak, and volunteers as a photographer with local animal rescues.

 I'd love to hear from you!
 Use the form below, and I'll respond as quickly as possible.

 (Photography inquiries only.
-All pitches for MNN.com will be deleted without being read.)
+All pitches or questions regarding MNN.com will be deleted without being read.)